 The university pays directly or reimburses individuals for expenses that are necessary and appropriate to conduct university business.
 Expenditures must be consistent with the university’s purchasing policies and guidelines as well as the guiding principles and Internal Revenue Service (IRS) regulations with regard to business and travel expense policies.

-The Stanford Travel Card (TCard) is the preferred payment method for travel expenses.
+The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.
 Alternatively, personal funds may be used and a request for reimbursement can be submitted after the trip.
 The same policies and guidelines must be followed regardless of payment or reimbursement method.
-Learn more about these methods on the Travel Process page.
+For more information on reimbursement methods, see the Topic Overview: Business and Travel Expense Policies page.

 Before Foreign Travel